 2. Dependent Drop-Down List to Link a Cell Value

 The dependent drop-down list also can establish links to their cell values and auto-update.
-Let’s discuss.
+Let’s discuss this.

 Consider this example where the “Hardware” and “Software” columns are given with some data.
 We need to make a dependent list from that.

-In the data validation dialogue box, select “List” as validation criteria.
-Open the source field and select “Hardware” and “Software”.
-Click on this icon to continue.
+- In the data validation dialogue box, select List as validation criteria.
+In the source field, assign the value =$B$4:$C$4 for selecting “Hardware” and “Software”.

 We have our drop-down list for the columns.
 To complete the task, select the “Hardware” and “Software” column, go to “Formula” and in the “Name Manager”, click on “Create From Selection”.